Larrikin: Affectionate colloquial usage

-1965 Australian swimmer Dawn Fraser was banned from competition by the Australian Swimming Union for various incidents at the previous year's Summer Olympics.
+In 1965, Australian swimmer Dawn Fraser was banned from competition by the Australian Swimming Union for various incidents at the previous year's Summer Olympics.
 Fraser was later described as having a "larrikin streak" as well as being an "iconic figure", and was appointed an Officer of the Order of Australia in 1988.

 The evolution of larrikinism in Australia is summarised in the publisher's description of a 2012 book by Melissa Bellanta, Larrikins: A History:

-It can be argued that the larrikin tradition of disdain for authority, propriety and the often conservative norms of bourgeois Australia (as evident, for example, in the country's history of censorship and the nation's receptiveness to paternalistic leaders) are two sides of a self-reinforcing dynamic; the social conservatism of the mainstream fuels the undercurrent of larrikinism and rebellion, which, in turn, is seen as demonstrating that a firm hand is needed.
-This is sometimes referred to as the "larrikin-wowser nexus", "wowser" being an Australian colloquial term for a person of puritanical mores.

 Larrikinism in wartime

 When the First World War broke out, larrikinism became closely connected to diggers (Australian soldiers), and remains part of the Anzac legend.
 The notion of larrikinism acquired positive meaning and it became a term of admiration.
 Indiscipline within the AIF (Australian Imperial Force) was often portrayed as harmless larrikinism that continued in folklore and anecdote.
-"After the armistice the larrikin digger characters were increasingly celebrated as quintessentially Australian.
+"After the armistice these larrikin digger characters were increasingly celebrated as quintessentially Australian.
 The idea that the real Australian was a bit of a larrikin crystallized."

 Female larrikins

 While larrikinism was defined during the colonial era mainly "as a problem of male violence", females were also present among larrikin gangs.
 Colonial larrikin girls could be just as vulgar as larrikin boys; some of the girls even took pleasure in exhibiting masculine qualities.
-A supportive female subculture emerged in Melbourne.
-Women rejected by the rest of the society lived together and called themselves mates.
-Supportive relationships were found among girls sent to industrial schools or reformatories, for example Biloela Industrial School.
 These girls often engaged in violent behaviour, smashed windows, sang songs with obscene lyrics and had no desire to become "respectable" women.